farling42/fvtt-import-realmworks/README.md

 ## Instructions
 Simply add this module to your Foundry VTT and enable it within the game into which you want to import your RWoutput information.

-In the Compendium panel of the game you will find a new button at the bottom called "Realm Works Import".
+In the Compendium panel of the game you will find a new button near the top called "Realm Works Import".

 Press the button to open a simple dialogue window.